vicente410/yora-lang/examples/README.md

 var answer = 42
 ```

-Notice that despite not giving the type directly, Yora is still strongly and statically typed.
-However, the interpreter will try to infer the type of the variable from the assignment.
+Yora is still strongly and statically typed, that is, the type of a variable is fixed.
+The interpreter will try to infer the type of the variable from context.
 You can also specify the type by giving a hint.
 ```nim
 var hinted_var: Int = 4
 ```

-Variables, as the name implies, can be vary.
+Variables, as the name implies, can change.
 ```nim
 var answer = 3
 print(answer) # 3